Hexen II: Hammer of Thyrion 1.4.3

 default.
 Also adjustable from the menu.

-won't keep accumulating from map to map but the
+textures won't keep accumulating from map to

-3.2.3 Nvidia tweaks
+3.2.4 Nvidia tweaks

 -------------------------------

-These are only valid for supported hardware (Geforce and better)
+These are only valid for supported hardware (Geforce and better) with

-with Nvidia's proprietary video drivers installed.
+Nvidia's proprietary linux video drivers installed.

-The -sync or -vsync command line switch forces GL redraws to sync
+The -sync or -vsync command line switch forces GL redraws to sync with

-to setting the environment variable __GL_SYNC_TO_VBLANK to 1.
+setting the environment variable __GL_SYNC_TO_VBLANK to 1.

-details for this can usually be found in Nvidia's readme file
+can usually be found in Nvidia's readme file.
+Briefly: Geforce 1 and 2

 use mode 3 or 4, others 1, 2, 4 or 5.